Pill’s Own Concert Orchestra

-Since its formation in 2010 the band has grown continually, and currently stands at around 35 players.
-Due to the dedication and enthusiasm of our current Conductor - Rachel Woollatt, the band have achieved a wide repertoire of concert music from which to provide their entertaining performances.
+Since its formation in 2009 the band has grown continually, and now has 35 players.
+Due to the dedication and enthusiasm of our current Conductor - Rachel Woollatt, we perform a wide repertoire of concert music.

-Additionally the band is subsidising local school children in learning to play thus guaranteeing the health of the band for the future.
+Additionally the band is subsidising local school children in teaching to play thus guaranteeing the health of the band for the future.

 “Bringing people together through the magical melodic medium of music”